AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-an-adaptive-form-to-aem-sites-page.md

 +++  Add Adaptive Forms Client Libraries to your AEM Sites page or Experience Fragment

+When the **[!UICONTROL When form covers entire width of a page]** option is selected in the **[!UICONTROL Form Containers]** configure dialog box and Adaptive Forms using Core Components are used, it is necessary to include the client libraries on your corresponding Site's page.

-To enable complete functionality of the Adaptive Forms Container component, add the Customheaderlibs and Customfooterlibs client libraries to your AEM Sites page using the deployment pipeline.
-To add the libraries:
+Add the **Customheaderlibs** and **Customfooterlibs** client libraries to your AEM Sites page using the deployment pipeline.
+To add the client libraries:

   1. Access and clone your [AEM Cloud Service Git Repository](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/content/managing-code/repositories.html).
   1. Open the AEM Cloud Service Git Repository folder in a plan text editor.
 For example, Microsoft Visual Code.